Preview: The Starling HandbookDaniel Sperl on September 30, 2016

 Are you interested in a preview?
 I compiled some of the available content into a PDF file, so you can take a look!

 You’ll be able to see a significant part of the Flappy Starling chapter (my personal favorite), as well as a thorough introduction to Starling’s Event System.
 Click on the link below to download it right away!

 I believe that this book is going to be invaluable for any Starling developer.
-What do you think — does that sound like something for you?
+What do you think — does it sound like something for you?